andrew2020wit/foreign-reader/README.md

 It shows only first 1000 favorite examples (sorted by ToDoTime);

+Hot keys are applied only for first example (see tooltip)

 ## Mobile

 If screen width < 1000px then it is in mobile mode.